County of Conviction: San Bernardino

-On August 10, 1993, Pamela Richards was manually strangled, severely beaten with two fist-sized rocks, and her skull was crushed with a concrete steppingstone.
-At the time of her death, Pamela lived with her husband, Bill Richards, in a remote desert community in San Bernardino, California.
+On August 10, 1993, Pamela Richards was manually strangled, severely beaten with rocks, and her skull was crushed with a concrete stepping-stone.
+At the time of her death, Pamela lived with her husband, William “Bill” Richards, in a remote desert community in San Bernardino, California.
 The couple was in the process of building a home on their property.
 They were temporarily living in a motor home and running their power from a gasoline-powered generator.

-August 10, 1993 started as a typical day for Bill Richards.
-Neighbors reported seeing Bill and Pamela walking and holding hands.
+Neighbors reported seeing Bill and Pamela walking and holding hands on the day of Pamela’s murder.
 Co-workers reported that Bill worked a normal shift and didn’t seem agitated in any way.
-Bill clocked out of work at his usual time and filled his ice chest with ice from a machine at work because he and Pamela did not have refrigeration at their property.
-Bill drove home, arriving just after midnight, and was surprised to find that there were no lights on inside the motor home or on the property.
-Bill went to the shed, restarted the generator, and then walked toward the motor home to find Pamela and ask her why the generator wasn’t running.
+Bill clocked out of work at his usual time and —as the couple had no refrigerator on the property—filled his ice chest with ice from a machine at work.
+Bill got back home just after midnight.
+There were no lights on inside the motor home or on the property.
+Bill went to the shed, restarted the generator, and then walked toward the motor home to find Pamela.
 As he walked toward the motor home, Bill tripped over Pamela’s half-naked body.
 When he reached down to touch her, Bill discovered that Pamela’s head had been bashed in and her brain exposed.
-Bill immediately called 911, and when police did not arrive immediately, called two more times over the next half-hour.
+Bill immediately called 911, and when police did not arrive, called two more times over the next half-hour.

 Finally, at 12:32 a.m., a police officer arrived, but homicide detectives did not arrive until 3:15 a.m.
 Because it was dark, the homicide detectives decided not to process the scene until first light, almost three hours later.